daviramosds/Authentication-PHP/README.md

 cd www
 ```

-### create a ".env" file and complete it based in the ".env.exemple"
+### create a ".env" file and complete it based in the ".env.example"

 ```bash
 touch .env